Black-Box Testing of Deep Neural Networks Through Test Case Diversity: Related Work

 \section{Related Work}

-The work presented in this paper relies on concepts related to test diversity and coverage in the context of DNN testing.
-Therefore, we provide in this section an overview of existing coverage metrics for DNN models.
-We also describe existing work making use of diversity to guide the testing of DNNs and traditional software systems.
+The work presented in this paper relies on concepts related to test diversity, black-box testing and model coverage in DNNs.
+In this section, we provide an overview of existing coverage metrics for DNN models.
+We also describe existing work on black-box DNN testing and studies making use of diversity to guide testing of DNNs and traditional software systems.